Doctoral Degrees

 Couple and Family Therapy

-Our COAMFTE-accredited Couple and Family Therapy Ph.D. program focuses on relational processes, empirically-supported interventions, and clinical research methodology.
+Our COAMFTE-accredited Couple and Family Therapy Ph.D. program focuses on relational processes, empirically supported interventions, and clinical research methodology.

 Learn More